efeelize/eng/bec/reading_notes.md

 ***10)It would have been easy to[critise the MIRTP] for using in the early phases a "top-down"approach,in which  decisions were made by experts and officials before being handed down to communities,but [it was necessary to start the process] from the level of the governmental authorities of the district.[It would have been difficult to respond to the requests] of villagers and other rural inhabitants without the support and understanding of district authorities.***

+     精简版：critise the MIRTP.It was necessary to start the process,it would have been difficult to respond to the requests.

 ***11)There are [people:主语] in Europe who,confounding together the different characteristics of the sexes,would make of man and woman beings [not only equal but alike].[They would give] to both the [same functions],impose on both the [same duties],and grant to both the [same rights];they would [mix them in all things]——their occupations,their pleasures,their business.It may readily be conveived,that by thus attempting to [make one sex equal to the other,both are degraded];and from so preposterous a medley of the works of nature nothing could ever [result but weak men and disorderly women].It is not thus that the Americans understand that species of demorcratic equality which may be established between the sexes.They admit,that as nature has appointed such wide differences between the physical and moralconstitution of man and woman,her manifest design was to give a distinct employment to their various faculties;and they...***

+     精简版：people not only equal but alike.they would give same functions,same duties,same rights.make one sex equal to the other,both are degraded,result but weak men and disorderly women.

 ***12)Anaerobic glycolysis is a [process] in which [energy is produced],without oxygen,through the breakdown of muscle glysogen into lactic acid and adenosine triphosphate(ATP),the energy provider.The[amount of energy] that can be produced anaerobically is a function[函数] of the [amount of glycogen] present——in all vertebrates about 0.5 percent of their muscles'wet weight.Thus the anaerobic [energy] reserves of a vertebrate are [proportional(成比例的) to the size] of the animal.If,for example,some predators had attacked a 100-ton disnosaur,normally torpid,the dinosaur swould have been able to generate almost instantaneously,via anaerobic glycolysis,the energy of 3000 humans at maximum oxidative metabolic energy production.***

+     精简版：process energy is produced,amount of energy is a function of the amount of glycogen.energy are proportional to the size.

 # PART IV.着重积累搭配
     1）近义词辨析；